cashubtc/nuts/exchange.md

 This NUT defines an atomic exchange of two existing Cashu asset classes at one mint.
-Two or more participants each contribute bearer proofs of one asset class and commit to exact blinded receive outputs of the other class.
+Two or more participants each contribute bearer proofs of one asset class and commit to blinded receive outputs of the other class.
 The mint spends every input and signs every output in a single database transaction, or changes nothing.

 ## Premise